Race and health: History

+In November 2021, the American Academy of Clinical Neuropsychology issued a statement supporting the elimination of race as a variable in demographically based normative test interpretation, proposing instead an approach analogous to precision medicine in which the social, economic, educational, and healthcare-access factors that race functions as a proxy for would be measured and incorporated directly into prediction models.
+Alternative approaches have been proposed, for example, in the neuropsychological testing world, including the individual comparison standard (ICS) and incorporating social determinants of health (SDoH) instead of race in regression models.
+The individual comparison standard (ICS) estimates each patient's premorbid neuropsychological skill level from their own data, for example from a single-word reading or vocabulary measure relatively resistant to brain injury, and compares post-onset performance against that individualized baseline rather than against group norms.
+The social determinants of health model proposes replacing race in regression-based normative equations with direct measures of factors such as quality of education and socioeconomic status.

 Sources of racial disparities in care

 In a report by the Institute of Medicine called Unequal Treatment, three major source categories are put forth as potential explanations for disparities in health care: patient-level variables, healthcare system-level factors, and care process-level variables.

 Patient-level variables

 There are many individual factors that could explain the established differences in health care between different racial and ethnic groups.
 First, attitudes and behaviors of minority patients are different.
 They are more likely to refuse recommended services, adhere poorly to treatment regimens, and delay seeking care, yet despite this, these behaviors and attitudes are unlikely to explain the differences in health care.
 In addition to behaviors and attitudes, biological based racial differences have been documented, but these also seem unlikely to explain the majority of observed disparities in care.

 Health system-level factors

 Health system-level factors include any aspects of health systems that can have different effects on patient outcomes.
 Some of these factors include different access to services, access to insurance or other means to pay for services, access to adequate language and interpretation services, and geographic availability of different services.
 Many studies assert that these factors explain portions of the existing disparities in health of racial and ethnic minorities in the United States when compared to their white counterparts.